codyc03/personal-projects/README.md

 11. [Future Plans](#future-plans)
 12. [Known Issues](#known-issues)

-### Prerequisites
+### Video Demonstrations

-- There are currently no prerequisites, as I have not made any of the projects directly usable/downloadable.
+- There are video demonstrations of all personal projects in their individual project READMEs.

 ### Installation